pylonide/pylon/README.md

 As of 14th of February 2015 with [ajaxorg/cloud9@94ab305ec4f092b3d5864b4117fb4d0923cc7539](https://github.com/ajaxorg/cloud9/commit/94ab305ec4f092b3d5864b4117fb4d0923cc7539) the upstream author Cloud9 IDE, Inc stated that the Cloud9 v2 would no longer be maintained.
 The original repository issue tracker was closed and notifications were given that the project is superseded by [Cloud9 v3 SDK](https://github.com/c9/core/) with some substantial changes in licensing terms driven by alignment of business goals.

 This repository is the maintenance fork for the original Cloud9 IDE that people grew to love.
-I'm eagerly waiting for the v3 to come out of the Alpha project status but the goal of the new version has changed considerably:
+The v3 development is continuing strong but there are many changes to the original approach:

 - The emphasis is on the development of [c9.io](http://c9.io) cloud-hosted service
 - The on-premises solution will be a separately licensed product